ejb/highcharts-tutorial/tutorial.md

 ... plus, because we didn't specify a chart type, it's visualised the data as a line chart.

-All of these default settings can be overridden; and they should be, because this is a darn ugly chart.
+All of these default settings can be overridden; and they should be, because this is a useless and ugly chart.

 Highcharts requires the use of [JavaScript configuration objects](http://javascript.info/tutorial/objects) to  change these default settings.
 If you've ever used jQuery's [$.ajax](http://jqfundamentals.com/chapter/ajax-deferreds) or [ANOTHER EXAMPLE], you've used configuration objects.
 Highcharts takes them configuration objects to another level; my objects can span hundreds of lines (even without the data!).